Virola sebifera: Chemical constituents

 The bark of the tree is rich in tannins and also the hallucinogen dimethyltryptamine (DMT), as well as 5-MeO-DMT.
 The ripe seeds contain fatty acid glycerides, especially laurodimyristin and trimyristin.
 The bark contains 0.065% to 0.25% alkaloids, most of which are DMT and 5-MeO-DMT.
 The "juice or gum" of the bark seems to have the highest concentrations of alkaloids (up to 8%).

 Uses

 Industrial uses

 Seeds from V. sebifera are processed to obtain the fats, which are yellow and aromatic.
 They smell like nutmeg.
 The fats also become rancid quickly.
 They are used industrially in the production of fats, candles, and soaps.
 This virola fat possesses properties similar to cocoa butter and shea butter.

 The wood of V. sebifera has a density around 0.37 g/cm3.

-Traditional medicine
+Homeopathy and traditional uses

 The smoke of the inner bark of the tree is used by shamans of the indigenous people of Venezuela in cases of fever conditions, or cooked for driving out evil ghosts.